Therapy for Gay Men in San Francisco

 I'm more than just my sexuality

 Of course you are.
-However, there are some issues and concerns that are unique to our community.
+However, there are some issues and concerns that are unique to our community and LGBT counseling in San Francisco can help.

 Issues that come up for gay men in therapy